aiven/aiven-docs/docs/platform/howto/project-support-center.md

 If you have questions or want to downgrade your support tier, contact your account team.

-To upgrade your organization\'s support tier in the [Aiven Console](https://console.aiven.io/):
+To upgrade your organization's support tier in the [Aiven Console](https://console.aiven.io/):

 1. In the organization, click **Support**.